mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Tagless-final, because it provides a strong layer of indirection between your application, and the concrete effect type that models effects, allows you to make your code testable.

-In the preceding console implementation, it would be easy to define a test implementation of the `Console` interface:
+In the preceding console implementation, it would be easy to define a test instance of the `Console` type class:

 {% highlight scala %}
 final case class ConsoleData(input: List[String], output: List[String])